peanutbutterclassic/querencia/README.md

 * Navigation bar

-  * Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  * The full responsive navigation bar (created using Bootstrap) includes menu tabs with links the Home page (including link on the logo to navigate back to the homepage), Discover Nature page, Interview page and form page.

   * This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.